Putnam's Magazine: 1868–1870

 Edited by C. F. Briggs, Edmund Clarence Stedman and Parke Godwin from January 1868 to November 1870, whereupon it merged with Scribner's Monthly.

 1906–1910

 The 1853 Putnam's Magazine was revived as Putnam's Monthly and merged with The Critic, which started publication in 1881 (or 1884?), and had been issued by Putnam's since 1898.
 The name of the merged publication was Putnam's Monthly and the Critic.

-It was edited by Jeannette Gilder and Joseph Gilder from October 1906 to April 1910, when it merged with the Atlantic Monthly.
+It was edited by Jeannette Gilder and Joseph Gilder from October 1906 to April 1910, known as The Critic and Literary World, when it merged with the Atlantic Monthly.